Child and Teen Checkups (C&TC)

 Refugee health screening do not address all potential health concerns that may be identified by comprehensive screening performed in C&TC exams.

-Many refugee and unaccompanied children have already demonstrated significant resilience, but may also experience mental health concerns on arrival.
+Many refugee and unaccompanied children show resilience but may experience mental health concerns on arrival.
 Mental health screening should be done during C&TC exams.
-As resettlement poses additional challenges and stressors, consider integrating mental health screening or discussion into ongoing care.
-Compared with US- origin youth, refugee youth have higher rates of community violence exposure, dissociative symptoms, traumatic grief, somatization, and phobic disorder.
-As children and youth arriving with refugee status likely did not have routine access to health care before their arrival, this delay in care can mean that concerns identified during a C&TC visit require additional follow up afterwards.
+Due to resettlement challenges, consider ongoing mental health screening.
+As children and youth arriving may not have had regular health care before, concerns identified during a C&TC visit require additional follow-up.

 Minnesota Statutes require that children in foster care receive a physical exam at least annually.